Kate-Willett/HadISDH_Marine_Build/README.md

 Compare OBS clims with ERAclims.
 Is there an overall 'bias'?
 Can this be used to adjust ERAclim in any sensible way?
 WE can't only use OBSclims because there are too few data points represented.
 It would be better to bias correct ERAclim.

+NOTES:
+1998 06 - way more obs for 1x1 daily day and night rather than the full daily.
+Monthly coverage is horrendous - even at 5x5.
+We REALLY need to increase the coverage so either drastically reducing minimum thresholds.
+Daily full should be similar to day and night.
+Maybe its too much to expect a whole day in a grid box - we coul average all day and night dailies to 5 by 5 monthlies?

+Ultimately - we're gridding anomalies - so can just grid everything within the month???
+Better to take care over the climatologies but the anomalie grids can be more relaxed.

+Also - don't need climatological anomalies - replace with climatological stdevs!

 Mar 31st
 [KW]